ghu0510/zephyr/boards/xtensa/intel_adsp_ace30_ptl/doc/README.rst

 ####################

-Invocation of the simulator itself is somewhat involved, so the details are now handled by a wrapper script (mtlsim.py), which is integrated as a Zephyr native emulator.
+Invocation of the simulator itself is somewhat involved, so the details are now handled by a wrapper script (acesim.py), which is integrated as a Zephyr native emulator.

 The PTL simulator is available from http://gale.hf.intel.com/~nashif/audio/simulator/.
-Get the tarball and extract the contents on your host, then set the MTL_SIM_DIR environment variable to the path of the directory with the content of the tarball.
+Get the tarball and extract the contents on your host, then set the ACE_SIM_DIR environment variable to the path of the directory with the content of the tarball.